brutus/boozelib/README.rst

 You can browse the full documentation_ online.
 Or you can get help with ``pydoc boozelib``, if you already got **boozelib** installed.

+If you're interested in the used formulas, see the source and documentation or browse the formulas_ online (maybe easier to read).

 Examples
 --------